EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

   - One of the best ways to take a show to Fringe in a familiar environment with minimal pressure.
   - Marketing, and logistics at Fringe can be very different to term-time; it is a good idea to talk at length to relevant members of Committee before proposing.
 ### Festivals
-Festivals are events where the Committee delegate many of their responsibility to a Subcommittee: the festival team.
+Festivals are events where the Committee delegates many of their responsibilities to a Subcommittee: the festival team.
 (This is fully explained in the Constitution; Articles 4C and 6C).
 They are usually week-long events (but can be shorter) and include a self-contained programme, usually including small-scale performances and workshops.
 Festivals are not shows, but they are proposed in the same way, and can still be classed as “Reserved” or “Supplementary” in exactly the same way.
 **By the Editing deadline, Festival proposals must have at least one named Administrator/Convenor,** who is responsible for running the festival team and ensuring the event happens. **Before the event actually happens, the team must have gained:**
 - **A technical manager**
 - **A theatre manager**